Jump to Degenerative Mitral Valve Disease and FAQs.

-***UPDATE*** Our plan is to complete the first surgeries during August of 2019 with the team visiting every two months and performing up to six cases each time.
 Dogs will be selected based on health status with close collaboration with the team from Japan.
 Dogs with a history of heart failure (stage C) will be prioritized but dogs with enlarged hearts before heart failure also will be considered (stage B2).

 Requirements prior to surgery: